-CONDITIONS OF SALE continued While the utmost care is taken in handling each CURF on CD-ROM, deterioration may occur between the time of copying and receipt of the file.
+CONDITIONS OF SALE continued

+While the utmost care is taken in handling each CURF on CD-ROM, deterioration may occur between the time of copying and receipt of the file.
 Accordingly, if the CD-ROM is unreadable on receipt and this is reported to the ABS within 30 days of receipt, it will be replaced free of charge.
 Expanded CURFs are only accessible via the ABS Remote Access Data Laboratory (RADL).

+PRICE

-PRICE As at May 2007, the recommended retail price (RRP) of the February 2008 LFS and Labour Mobility Survey CURFs on CD-ROM or via the RADL is \$1,320 including GST, freight and handling charges as appropriate.
-The bundled RRP price of the February 2008 LFS and Labour Mobility Survey Basic and Expanded CURFs is \$1,980, when applied for in a single application, including GST, freight and handling charges as appropriate.
-ACCESSING THE CURF All clients wishing to access the February 2008 LFS and Labour Mobility Survey Basic or Expanded CURFs should refer to the ABS website and read the Responsible Access to ABS Confidentialised Unit Record Files (CURFs) Training Manual , and other related links, before downloading the appropriate Application and Undertaking forms and applying for access.
-Australian universities University clients should refer to the ABS website and read Services for Universities .
-The 2008 LFS and Labour Mobility Survey Basic and Expanded CURFs can be accessed by universities participating in the ABS/Universities Australia (UA) CURF agreement for research and teaching purposes.
-Other clients Other prospective clients should contact the Microdata Access Strategies Section of the ABS via <microdata.access@abs.gov.au> or on (02) 6252 7714.</microdata.access@abs.gov.au> ORDERING TABLES Access to further detail from the survey (including data items excluded from the CURF) is only available through tables produced on request by the ABS.
-Requirements for these tables should be discussed with the Labour Market Section on (02) 6252 7822.
-FURTHER INFORMATION For further information about accessing the CURF, clients should contact the Microdata Access Strategies Section of the ABS via <microdata.access@abs.gov.au> or on (02) 6252 7714.
+As at June 2009, the recommended retail price (RRP) of the February 2010 LFS and Labour Mobility Survey CURFs on CD-ROM or via the RADL is \$1,430 including GST, freight and handling charges as appropriate.
+The bundled RRP price of the February 2010 LFS and Labour Mobility Survey Basic and Expanded CURFs is \$2,140, when applied for in a single application, including GST, freight and handling charges as appropriate.

+ACCESSING THE CURF

+All clients wishing to access the February 2010 LFS and Labour Mobility Survey Basic or Expanded CURFs should refer to the ABS website and read the Responsible Access to ABS Confidentialised Unit Record Files (CURFs) Training Manual, and other related links, before downloading the appropriate Application and Undertaking forms and applying for access.

+Australian universities

+University clients should refer to the ABS website and read Services for Universities.
+The 2010 LFS and Labour Mobility Survey Basic and Expanded CURFs can be accessed by universities participating in the ABS/Universities Australia (UA) CURF agreement for research and teaching purposes.

+Other clients

+Other prospective clients should contact the Microdata Access Strategies Section of the ABS via <microdata.access@abs.gov.au> or on (02) 6252 7714.

+ORDERING TABLES

+Access to further detail from the survey (including data items excluded from the CURF) is only available through tables produced on request by the ABS.
+Requirements for these tables should be discussed with the Labour Market Section on (02) 6252 7206.

+FURTHER INFORMATION

+For further information about accessing the CURF, clients should contact the Microdata Access Strategies Section of the ABS via <microdata.access@abs.gov.au> or on (02) 6252 7714.
 The CURF is not available on CD-ROM to overseas customers.

-For further information about the publication and spreadsheets contained on the CURF, contact the Labour Market Section on (02) 6252 7822.</microdata.access@abs.gov.au>
+For further information about the publication and spreadsheets contained on the CURF, contact the Labour Market Section by email to <labour.statistics@abs.gov.au> or on (02) 6252 7206.